-Mahathir to be sworn in as Malaysia's seventh prime minister
+Mahathir, 92, sworn in as Malaysia's seventh prime minister

-KUALA LUMPUR (Reuters) - Mahathir Mohamad will be sworn in as Malaysia’s seventh prime minister on Thursday, palace officials said, following his shock election victory over the coalition that has ruled the Southeast Asian nation for six decades since independence from Britain.
+KUALA LUMPUR (Reuters) - Mahathir Mohamad was sworn in as Malaysia’s seventh prime minister on Thursday following his stunning election victory over the coalition that has ruled the Southeast Asian nation for six decades since independence from Britain.

-The monarch will swear in Mahathir as prime minister at 2130 hours (1330 GMT), a statement from the office of Malaysia’s king, Sultan Muhammad V, said.
+Malaysia’s constitutional monarch, Sultan Muhammad V, administered the oath of office just before 10 p.m.
+(1400 GMT), in a ceremony carried live on state television from the palace.

-“His Majesty strongly supports and respects the democratic process and the wishes of his subjects,” it added, and dismissed allegations that appointment was delayed.
+Mahathir, 92, was dressed in a traditional black “baju melayu” tunic and sarong, with an Islamic cap on his head.
+He is the oldest elected leader in the world.

-Hundreds of Malaysians were lined up on the road leading to the palace, waving party flags and cheering the 92-year-old Mahathir.
+Hundreds of Malaysians were lined up on the road leading to the palace, waving party flags and cheering.
+The Election Commission announced the result long before dawn and there was some consternation in the capital over the time taken to swear in the new prime minister.

 “There is an urgency here, we need to form the government now, today,” Mahathir told a news conference earlier in the day, where he insisted that he would be sworn in on Thursday.